virtualstaticvoid/taskinator/README.md

 process = MyProcess.create_process Date.today, :option_1 => true
 ```

-_NOTE:_ The current implementation performs a naive check on the count of arguments.
+_NOTE:_ The current implementation performs a naïve check on the count of arguments.

 Next, specify the tasks with their corresponding implementation methods, that make up the
 process, using the `task` method and providing the `method` to execute for the task.